menisy/prime-mult-table/README.md

 or

 ```
-$ ruby primes_mult_table.rb 20
+$ ruby primes_mult_table.rb -n 20 -b
 ```

-The number parameter is optional, if not set, the generator assumes a default value of 10.
+Where -n is the number of primes to be generated for the multiplication table (optional), if not set, the generator assumes a default value of 10.

+-b is to display the benchmarks of different implementations (optional), default is false

 ### Running as executable